Kuadrant/authorino/docs/features.md

 ![UMA](http://www.plantuml.com/plantuml/png/ZOx1IWCn48RlUOgX9pri7w0GxOBYGGGj5G_Y8QHJTp2PgPE9qhStmhBW9NWSvll__ziM2ser9rS-Y4z1GuOiB75IoGYc5Ptp7dOOXICb2aR2Wr5xUk_6QfCeiS1m1QldXn4AwXVg2ZRmUzrGYTBki_lp71gzH1lwWYaDzopV357uIE-EnH0I7cq3CSG9dLklrxF9PyLY_rAOMNWSzts11dIBdYhg6HIBL8rOuEAwAlbJiEcoN_pQj9VOMtVZxdQ_BFHBTpC5Xs31RP4FDQSV)

 It's important to notice that Authorino does NOT manage resources in the UMA-compliant server.
 As shown in the flow above, Authorino's UMA client is only to fetch data about the requested resources.
-Authorino exchanges client credentials for a Protected API Token (PAT), then queries for resources whose URI match the path of the HTTP request (as passed to Authorino by the Envoy proxy) and fetches data of each macthing resource.
+Authorino exchanges client credentials for a Protected API Token (PAT), then queries for resources whose URI match the path of the HTTP request (as passed to Authorino by the Envoy proxy) and fetches data of each matching resource.

 The resources data is added as metadata of the authorization payload and passed as input for the configured authorization policies.
 All resources returned by the UMA-compliant server in the query by URI are passed along.
 They are available in the PDPs (authorization payload) as `input.auth.metadata.custom-name => Array`.
-(See [The "Auth Pipeline"](./architecture.md#the-auth-pipeline) for details.)
+(See [The "Auth Pipeline"](./architecture.md#the-auth-pipeline-aka-enforcing-protection-in-request-time) for details.)

 ## Authorization features ([`authorization`](https://pkg.go.dev/github.com/kuadrant/authorino/api/v1beta1?utm_source=gopls#Authorization))